mighty-gerbils/gerbil/doc/reference/actor.md

 (server-address-cache-ttl)
 ```

-Returns the actor's server address cache TTL in seconds; by default this is 5 minutes.
+Returns the actor's server address cache TTL in seconds (a real number);
+by default this is 5 minutes.

 ### set-server-address-cache-ttl!
 ```scheme
 (set-server-address-cache-ttl! ttl)
 ```

-Sets the actor server's address cache TTL (in seconds).
+Sets the actor server's address cache TTL (in seconds, a real number).